omitminji/minji/README.md

-# minji
+ minji
 Great repository names are short and memorable.
-Need inspiration
+Need inspiration is great